Go paper-free

 We are no longer accepting new applications for self-build mortgages.
 If you are interested in taking out one of these products, here are other providers at the Unbiased website.

-If you are a self-build mortgage customer and have any questions about your account, please get in touch with us on 0345 850 3705.
-Lines are open from Monday to Friday 8am – 8pm and Saturday 9am – 4pm.
+If you are a self-build mortgage customer and have any questions about your account, please give us a call.

 Estimated value of finished property: £260,000